 The local match agreement start date, end date and program year are within the effective period in which the funds are contracted.

-Activities under Section E: Donation/Transfer Payment(s) and Certification of Expenditures Schedule are completed by the end of the twelfth month of the program year in which the funds are allocated, in accordance with
+Activities under Section E: Donation/Transfer Payment(s) and Certification of Expenditures Schedule are completed by the end of the twelfth month of the program year in which the funds are allocated, in accordance with §800.73(a)(2).

 Expenditures are reported in TWC’s Cash Draw and Expenditure Reporting system no later than 60 days following the end of the child care match grant award contract (“CCM” contract alpha).